 5. Rosary Beads

-Ok so they’re not strictly Celtic jewelry but rosary beads are hugely popular with many of our customers and these beads are simply stunning.
-They feature striking square beads and a woven cross, carved from 900 million-year-old Connemara Marble.
+Rosary beads are hugely popular with many of our customers and these beads are simply stunning.
+They feature striking square beads carved from 900 million-year-old Connemara Marble.
 The medal commemorates the apparition at Knock.

 Slán go fóill!